Frequently Asked Questions

 Michigan State University reports there is no difference in rooting capabilities between

 mineral (topsoil) and muck (peat) sod initially or throughout time.
-Peat soil is much lighter
+Peat soil is much

-nutrients which helps in sod transplanting survival.
+moisture and nutrients which helps in sod transplanting survival.

 Should I use seed or sod on slopes?

-Sod is proven to be much better at retaining water, preventing soil erosion, and providing
+Sod is proven to be much better at retaining water, preventing soil erosion, and

-at our office.
+and are available at our office.

 What type of sod should be used for shaded areas?